 2. Application for Services

 Students are responsible for disclosing a disability and requesting accommodations.
-Students must complete the registration for services and provide current documentation which documents the disability and supports the request for accommodations.
+Students must complete the Registration for Disability Services and provide current documentation which documents the disability and supports the request for accommodations.
 Contact Disability Services to request a registration form.

 Students should meet with a Disability Services advisor in the Academic Support Center prior to the student's initial semester at Maryville College to determine reasonable accommodations.
 Additional time may be needed for some modifications, so ample time must be allowed for accommodations to be activated.
 Students may not receive any accommodation services until they are registered with Disability Services.
 This ensures that the student is qualified as defined by the ADAA as having a disability and that the accommodations are reasonable for the disability.